buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyConveyorSorter.AddItem.md

 public void AddItem(MyInventoryItemFilter item)
 ```

 Adds a single item to the filter list.
-See [SetFilter(MyConveyorSorterMode, List<Sandbox.ModAPI.Ingame.MyInventoryItemFilter>)](Sandbox.ModAPI.Ingame.IMyConveyorSorter.SetFilter) to change the filter mode and/or fill the entire list in one go.
+See [SetFilter(MyConveyorSorterMode, List)](Sandbox.ModAPI.Ingame.IMyConveyorSorter.SetFilter) to change the filter mode and/or fill the entire list in one go.

 ### Parameters